archive-for-processing/ksketch/README.md

    that references a controller (PApplet))
  * Image utility

-#### Why tho?

-I started this because all the sacrifices to make Processing nice and clean in its IDE make it incredibly painful to use Processing outside its comfort zone.
-It is impossible to use Processing in IntelliJ IDEA for example while still maintaining sanity.
-I saw this as a great opportunity to use Kotlin's flexibility.

 ### Copyright

 The code of this project is based on [Part of the Processing project](http://processing.org).